13588112254/littlefs/DESIGN.md

 ![N = Bn - (w/8)(2n-popcount(n))][ctz-formula5]

 Unfortunately, the popcount function is non-injective, so we can't solve this equation for our index.
-But what we can do is solve for an ![n'][n'] index that is greater than ![n][n] with error bounded by the range of the popcount function.
-We can repeatedly substitute ![n'][n'] into the original equation until the error is smaller than our integer resolution.
+But what we can do is solve for an ![n'] index that is greater than ![n] with error bounded by the range of the popcount function.
+We can repeatedly substitute ![n'] into the original equation until the error is smaller than our integer resolution.
 As it turns out, we only need to perform this substitution once, which gives us this formula for our index:

 ![n = floor((N-(w/8)popcount(N/(B-2w/8))) / (B-2w/8))][ctz-formula6]

-Now that we have our index ![n][n], we can just plug it back into the above equation to find the offset.
+Now that we have our index ![n], we can just plug it back into the above equation to find the offset.
 We run into a bit of a problem with integer overflow, but we can avoid this by rearranging the equation a bit: